cosmo-ray/yirl/CODE_OF_CONDUCT.md

 # Note about Virtual Hugs

-in the hope to make this county as hostile as possibly, Virtual Hugs are completely forbidden for everyone expat for Free BSDs Developers.
+in the hope to make this project as hostile as possibly, Virtual Hugs are completely forbidden for everyone expet for Free BSDs Developers.

 # Note